 There are two steps to getting rid of and preventing wax bloom from wax based colored pencils.
 First, use a soft cloth to gently wipe away any wax bloom build-up.
 Then use a fixative, like the Krylon fixative spray above, to make sure there is no more oxygen interacting with your colors.

 If you have never used a fixative spray before, make sure to do a couple of spray tests to avoid any damage to your art.

 Final Thoughts: Are Professional Colored Pencils Worth the Money?

 I have to say that the least expensive pencils on this buyer’s guide to the best colored pencils for artists in 2021 are still not that cheap, and the most expensive colored pencils here are, well, pretty spendy.
-But when you use even the most affordable recommendations here, like the Prismacolor, you will know they are worth it, and your art will flow.
-And if you step up, even to the rarified levels of Caran D’Ache, you will immediately know that these superb, professional pencils are actually better, and again totally worth it.
+But when you use even the most affordable recommendations here, like the Prismacolor colored pencils, you will know they are worth it, and your art will flow.
+And if you step up, even to the rarified levels of Caran D’Ache, you will immediately know that these superb, professional grade colored pencils are actually better, and again totally worth it.

 I could say something about how we as professional artists deserve the best tools, and certainly the best colored pencils on the market are a wonderful gift to give ourselves, but I think it really comes down to the art itself.
 Yes, you deserve the best, and so do I, but the real winner here is our artwork – which becomes better, more flowing and natural, more highly developed and fully realized and, ultimately, far more successful.